 The gate was restored by Saladin in the late 12th century before being demolished by the Mongols.
 And more recently, it was restored, or rather rebuilt, by local archaeologists.

-A local man I met expressed his frustration at watching these ‘restorations’ take place in his hometown, as they were essentially destroying what was left of the original landmarks.
+A local man I met expressed his frustration witnessing these ‘restorations,’ as archaeologists were essentially destroying what was left of the original landmarks, he claimed.
 But his persistent letters to the government were ignored.

 Stepping inside the walls, Harran’s Old City appears rather bleak and desolate at first glance.
 But as you walk around, you’ll notice old stones scattered everywhere.
 And with a bit of imagination, you can picture a bustling city packed with buildings and lined with narrow streets.